 When we bought our house, there were some updates we wanted to make so it would feel more like our home.
-It mostly came down to paint, lighting, and window treatments, but the bathrooms needed a little work.
-They were technically “finished” but we love interiors (so much that we’re launching Anecdote in a few weeks) and plan on staying here for at least 5 years.
+It mostly came down to a lot of paint, lighting, and window treatments, but the bathrooms needed a little work.
+They were technically “finished” but we love interiors and plan on staying here for a few more years.
 Having a home that reflects our style is something that was important to both of us.
 I saw this black and white floral bathroom wallpaper which served as my inspiration for this small bathroom remodel.

 In the search for floral wallpaper, I fell in love with this black and white floral pattern, but it was impossible to find.
 Tessa at Inside Stores was so great to work with and special ordered it for me (it’s just over $100 per roll and I needed 3 rolls total).
 Just email email@example.com if you’re interested in purchasing and tell them you’d like the watelet wallpaper in my bathroom.